ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 #### Execution

-When a thread is launched, it executes within a Time Sequence Structure which contains the top-level state machine.
+When a thread is launched, it executes within a Timed Sequence Structure which contains the top-level state machine.
 This allows threads to be run on certain CPU cores and at specific priorities.

 ![](support/image027.png)